MartinDavis3/gp4-milestone2-project/README.md

-# Group 4 - Milestone 2 - React-Redux - Project
+# Group 4 - Milestone 2 - React-Redux Project

-This class assignment project seeks to implement a simple social media type web application using React-Redux and multiple web pages handles using React-Router.
+This class assignment project seeks to implement a simple social media type web application using React-Redux and multiple web pages handled using React-Router.

 *** UNDER CONSTRUCTION ***